basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <tr>
 <td><code>lease_duration</code></td>
-<td>Determines how long a leader lease remains valid without being refreshed.
+<td>Determines how long a leader lease remains valid without being refreshed (in milliseconds).
 This should be set higher than the <code>ensemble_tick</code> setting (listed above) so that leaders have time to refresh their leases before they time out, and it must be set lower than the <code>follower_timeout</code> setting (listed below).</td>
 <td><code>ensemble_tick</code> * 2/3</td>
 </tr>

 <tr>
 <td><code>follower_timeout</code></td>
-<td>Determines how long a follower waits to hear from a leader before it abandons the leader.
+<td>Determines how long a follower waits to hear from a leader before it abandons the leader (in milliseconds).
 This must be set greater than the <code>lease_duration</code> setting.</td>
 <td><code>lease_duration</code> * 4</td>
 </tr>